neperfepx/neper/doc/neper_t.rst

 .. [#endianness] Endianness is both written in the tesr file and tested on the system when reading the tesr file, so that the user normally does not have to care about it (even when transferring files across systems).

-.. [#uniform-crysym] The crystal symmetry must be specified using :option:`-oricrysym`.
+.. [#uniform-crysym] The crystal symmetry must be specified using :option:`-crysym`.

 .. [#rotate] Cell orientations are rotated accordingly.

+.. [#rodrigues] As :option:`-domain`:data:`rodrigues` is typically used to generate a fundament region of Rodrigues space, it is possible to enforce periodicity (or "equivalency") relationships between the opposite faces of the space, which represent equivalent orientations (the same applies to edges and vertices).
+When :option:`-periodicity`:data:`1` is used, periodicity relationships appear in the :ref:`tess_file` and are used by :ref:`neper_m` to generate a periodic mesh, i.e. a mesh for which opposite faces are meshed with equivalent nodes.

 .. [#euler-bunge] The angle convention is determined automatically from the values.